rolledback/LegoSharp/README.md

 # LegoSharp

-LegoSharp is a library for interacting with Lego's web API.
+LegoSharp is a unofficial library for interacting with Lego's web API.
 Lego recently changed their web API, so this project is undergoing a significant amount of redevelopment.
 Functionality is very limited at this time.

 [![Build Status](https://mrayermann.visualstudio.com/LegoSharp/_apis/build/status/rolledback.LegoSharp?branchName=master)](https://mrayermann.visualstudio.com/LegoSharp/_build/latest?definitionId=1&branchName=master)